IBM-Cloud/docs/services/IotMapInsights/iotmapinsights_overview.md

 # About {{site.data.keyword.iotmapinsights_short}}
 {: #iotmapinsights_overview}

-{{site.data.keyword.iotmapinsights_short}} service is based on road network data stored in memory cache and provides high speed access to static road network data, dynamic event data and road network based geospatial tools, which enables your application to integrate geospatial capabilities.
+The {{site.data.keyword.iotmapinsights_short}} service is based on road network data that is stored in memory cache and provides high- speed access to static road network data, dynamic event data and road network-based geospatial tools, which enables your application to integrate geospatial capabilities.
 {:shortdesc}

 ## {{site.data.keyword.iotmapinsights_full}}